There’s hardly a driver who has never been through that distressing episode when a tire (or two, god forbid) gets a little iron buddy stuck in it.

 … And just replace the tire.
 If you don’t have a spare one and you’re in the middle of nowhere, find a tow service.
 That’s what they’re for.

 Why is that so?
-The tire crown, that is the tread area, is the only repairable part.
+The tire crown, which is the tread area, is the only repairable part.
 This is the First Commandment of manual tire repairing.
 If the sidewall or the shoulder is damaged, you don’t want to repair it.

 There’s one more undesirable outcome.
 As you know, nails come in boxes.
 Somebody might have dropped the entire box, so you could have more than one puncture in your tire.
 If those punctures are too close to each other, give it up and call the mechanic.